Conformal Generative Modeling with Improved Sample Efficiency through Sequential Greedy Filtering: Implementation Details

 The most straightforward choice is to equally distribute the risk among prediction steps, resulting in

 where $K$ is the amount of prediction steps (typically, $K=3$).
 We note that~\cref{eq:alpha_straightforward} is somewhat analagous to a Bonferroni correction in that it also equally distributes a correction.
 In practice, when working with a upper bound on the sample size \texttt{max} (outlined in~\cref{sec:calibration}), however, lower admissibility levels can often be attained by different choice of $\alphas{s}$.
-Specifically, we choose a larger risk level for the generation step ($s=0$) and distribute the remaining risk equally among the other step(s) ($s > 0$).
-Specifically, we choose
+Specifically, we choose a larger risk level for the generation step ($s=0$) and distribute the remaining risk equally among the other step(s) ($s \in \{ 1, 2 \}$).
+We assess two different configurations of \ourmethod{}, which we name config.
+1 and config 2.
+For config.
+1, we choose $M=5$ and set

 and